 Natalie Lutz is Web Programming and Sampling Director at Pacific Market Research.
 Natalie manages all web surveys and manages relationships with panels to ensure quality information.

 Natalie has worked at Pacific Market Research since 1998, and was the first employee at Pacific, back when the “office” was a table at Starbucks.
-Natalie has been various roles at Pacific Market Research and was the previous IT Director from 1998 to October 2005.
-Natalie has been in the market research industry for close to twenty years.
+Natalie has been in the market research industry for more than twenty-five years.
 Each year Natalie manages hundreds of web projects, both ad hoc and tracking surveys, in the US and around the globe.
 And, as Natalie’s clients know, she doesn’t shy away from complexity, handling multi-country, multi-language, and conjoint programs with aplomb.

 Natalie went to the University of Texas.
 Natalie is also a past president of the Puget Sound Research Forum.